 Magnetic Knob (Twist-Pad)

 To use a magnetic knob, the user simply twists the knob to adjust the temperature or power level of the hob.
-The knob can be easily removed from the hob for cleaning or when not in use, and it can also be locked in place to prevent accidental adjustments.
+The knob can be easily removed from the hob for cleaning or when not in use.

 Magnetic knob controls offer a number of benefits for users, including precise temperature control, easy cleaning, and intuitive operation.

 TwistPad is NEFF’s brand name for a magnetic knob.
 So you may see this being used when describing certain products.
-One example of an induction hob with a TwistPad control system is the Neff T58FT20X0 hob, which features a removable, illuminated TwistPad that offers precise control over the hob’s five cooking zones.
+It’s a particular favourite of mine. 😀

 What Is A Full Surface Induction Hob?
 (And Should You Get One?)